-I've written recently about what the church can learn from the retail slide into the economic abyss.
+I’ve previously written about what the church can learn from the retail slide into the economic abyss.
 But an article in the Washington Post, delving into the big missteps that brought American retail icon Sears to the edge of collapse, held too many parallels not to revisit the retail world again in (hopefully) ever enlightening ways.

 I am old enough to have grown up with Sears.
 Kenmore washers and Craftsman tools were the mainstay of every home.
 Christmas?
 That was easy.
 It was no more – and no less – than the Sears “Wish Book.”
 I remember to this day pouring through its pages, circling specific toys and dog-earring entire pages.

 Sears Roebuck & Co. began in the 19th century as a mail-order business for selling such things as watches, but quickly grew into a catalogue that sold everything from saddles to sewing machines largely to a rural nation.
 The combination of low prices, vast selection and mass production proved electric.
 They followed catalogue success with brick-and-mortar department stores, building off of the new mobility of automobiles.

 Sears quickly became the country’s largest and most powerful retailer.
 Sears sold everything—cars, houses… everything.
 By the 1970s, 1 out of every 204 working Americans worked at Sears.
 The publishing of their catalogue alone made them the nation’s largest publisher.
 “Sears was regarded as a national institution, almost like the Post Office,” said Gordon L. Weil, who chronicled the history of Sears in a 1977 book.

 So what can churches learn from its seeming demise?

 1. They lost their focus.